-[YOU ARE PATENT, FROM PAGE 12]

-WHAT YOU SHOULD DO / WHAT YOUR COUNSEL SHOULD DO

-If you are patent application counsel for a client involved in patent litigation, you can affect the access you may or may not have to the litigation AEO information.
+[YOU ARE PATENT, FROM PAGE 12] WHAT YOU SHOULD DO / WHAT YOUR COUNSEL SHOULD DO If you are patent application counsel for a client involved in patent litigation, you can affect the access you may or may not have to the litigation AEO information.
 Lessons can be drawn from two recent cases in which Banner & Witcoff (B&W) lawyers were advocates, one in which B&W lawyers gained access for a client's counsel, who was the author of this article, and one in which B&W lawyers, including the author, barred access by a client opponent's counsel.
-In the first case, a "PNA"8 case, the author was both litigation counsel and prosecution counsel.
+In the first case, a "PNA" case, the author was both litigation counsel and prosecution counsel.
 The client had no other prosecuting law firm, had few if any patent and prosecution lawyers other than the author, had no one else with experience back through earlier inventions by the same inventors and in the same vein as those of pending continuation applications most at issue, and had client representatives educated in the prosecution process and engaged as prosecution decisionmakers.
-In the second case, a "Delphi" case, opposing counsel had no inside patent counsel with which he was interacting, or any other educated decisionmakers, he had others at his law firm involved in the client's prosecution, the client had other law firms involved in its prosecution, and while counsel had some history of prosecution with the client, he did not have involvement in the original prosecution of a continuation case that was most in controversy.
+In the second case, a "Delphi"9 case, opposing counsel had no inside patent counsel with which he was interacting, or any other educated decisionmakers, he had others at his law firm involved in the client's prosecution, the client had other law firms involved in its prosecution, and while counsel had some history of prosecution with the client, he did not have involvement in the original prosecution of a continuation case that was most in controversy.
 As will be seen in relation to case arguments, you can affect your access by whether you organize your client and litigation relationships to be like those in the first case, or like those in the second case.
 As litigation counsel or through your litigation counsel, you can also bring these relationships to bear and affect the access to information, by how you argue for your confidential information protective order.
 In the PNA case, B&W's opponent broadly argued that counsel's involvement in decisions about patent scope should lead to a prosecution bar.
-B&W argued in response that an argument so phrased and adopted would lead to the result that no prosecuting attorney could ever review
+B&W argued in response that an argument so phrased and adopted would lead to the result that no prosecuting attorney could ever review AEO information.
+A blanket exclusion was rejected by the Federal Circuit when it established that the factual circumstances of each individual counsel's activities, association, and relationship with a party had to govern the decision on access.
+B&W also argued the hardship to the B&W client if its counsel could not access AEO information because of past representation of the client in infringement litigation on the same patent.
 In the Delphi case, B&W argued not that counsel's mere involvement in decisions about patent scope should lead to a prosecution bar, but that based on the specific circumstances of opposing counsel's relationship with his client, he should be barred.
 Counsel claimed in a filed affidavit that he was not a competitive decisionmaker, but did not support his conclusion with an explanation of the circumstances of his prosecution.
-Among other facts identified for the court to avoid an argument that if adopted would lead to an improper blanket exclusion, B&W identified the facts that counsel had no inside patent counsel with which he was interacting, such that he was making decisions on patent scope for the client, not with the client, that he had others at his law firm involved in the client's MORE> prosecution such that he was not personally indispensible, that the client had other law firms involved in its prosecution such that even the firm was not indispensible, and that while counsel had some history of prosecution with the client, he did not have involvement in the original prosecution of a continuation case that was most in controversy.
-Many of these facts were found through United States Patent and Trademark Office (USPTO) website research, and not denied through court questioning of counsel at a hearing on the matter.
+Among other facts identified for the court to avoid an argument that if adopted would lead to an improper blanket exclusion, B&W identified the facts that counsel had no inside patent counsel with which he was interacting, such that he was making decisions on patent scope for the client, not with the client, that he had others at his law firm involved in the client's MORE>